Rugby World Cup hosts: 1995: South Africa (Men)

+1998: Netherlands (Women)

+This was the first Women's Rugby World Cup to be fully sanctioned by the International Rugby Board and also the first Women's Rugby World Cup to be held outside the British Isles.
+The number of teams increased from 12 to 16.
+New Zealand became the first Australasian women's rugby union to win the Women's Rugby World Cup.

-1999: Wales
+1999: Wales (Men)

 The 1999 World Cup was hosted by Wales with some matches spread across Scotland, England, Ireland and France.
 The format of the pool games was similar to the 1991 World Cup in England.
 All Pool A games were held in Scotland, Pool B games in England, Pool C games in France, Pool D games were all held in Wales and Pool E games were all held in Ireland.
 Second round play-offs and the quarter-finals were held a variety of European venues, the semi-finals were held at Twickenham Stadium, London.
 The third place play-off and the final were held at the new Millennium Stadium in Cardiff.

+2002: Spain (Women)

+This was the second Women's Rugby World Cup to be fully sanctioned by the International Rugby Board and all six teams from the Women's Six Nations Championship England, Scotland, Wales, France, Ireland and Italy competed for the first time The final was staged at Barcelona.
+New Zealand won for the second time.

-2003: Australia
+2003: Australia (Men)

 The 2003 Cup was intended to be held jointly by Australia and New Zealand, but disagreements between the International Rugby Board and the NZRU, over sponsorship, advertising and ticketing, saw the competition played solely in Australia.
 This was the first and only tournament to date to be won by a team from the northern hemisphere.
 The 2003 World Cup saw matches played in eleven stadia in ten Australian cities.

+2006: Canada (Women)

+This was the first Women's Rugby World Cup to be played in North America and also the first Women's Rugby World Cup to held outside Europe.
+New Zealand won for the third time.